 6.7.
 Yes.
 An NDP is defined as "a plan which sets out policies (however expressed) in relation to the development and use of land in the whole or any part of a particular neighbourhood area specified in the plan" (PCPA 2004 (as amended)).
-While the plan does contain a number of issues which do not relate to development and use of land, these are presented as community aspirations.
-Therefore, on balance, the plan meets the definition that it mostly relates to the development and use of land.
+The policies within the neighbourhood plan relate to heritage protection, open space, and the delivery of employment space in new developments, and officers believe that they are policies for the development and use of land.